The roomy church: Uniting around what unites us.

 5. In 2012 We tried their bishop on essentially the same charges as the previous year.
 They activated their disaffiliation clause.

 As my brief chronology points out, the actions the diocese of South Carolina took were always in response to what they perceived as threats on our part.
 Did South Carolina “poke the bear”?
 Absolutely.
 Was it in order to quit?
 Who can say for certain.
 But as someone who has been in regular relationship with South Carolina-with their people, at their camp, in their diocesan offices, I too could see what was going on and asked the obvious “departure” question.
-I asked it a hundred different ways: I asked on the record, off the record, by phone, in person, via text, over beer.
+I asked it a dozen different ways and dozens of times: I asked on the record, off the record, by phone, in person, via text, over beer.
 You name it, I asked it.
 And I never once heard, “We want to leave.”
-All one hundred times I heard, “We have powerful voices who want to leave, but we are trying to do two things: hold ourselves together and stay in the church.”
+Every time I heard, “We have powerful voices who want to leave, but we are trying to do two things: hold ourselves together and remain in the church.”
 Should you believe them?
 Ask yourself why Mark Lawrence, the most notoriously traditionalist bishop did not have his name on this summer’s amicus brief’s filed in the departing diocese’ court cases defending the traditional view of the role of the national church.
 What other reason than he didn’t want to be involved in something to further irritate the national church?
 It was a perfect opportunity to goad the national church to attack South Carolina.
 Why not take it?

 Or as Strother Martin said in Cool Hand Luke, “What we have here is a failure to communicate.”